andrewljc0801/Interactive-Lab-Hub/Lab 4/README.md

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-As we planed, the size of piano keys should be suitable for pressing, and the overall weight should be small, because it was designed as a "playable" piano that people can compete with their friends by the correctness of the song they play.
-The sound delay should be small that people would not recognize it.
+As we planed, the size of piano keys should be suitable for pressing, and the overall weight should be light, because it was designed as a "playable" piano that people can compete with their friends by the correctness of the song they play.
+The sound delay should be small so that people would not recognize it.

 ### Part D
 ### Materiality